J0hn8uff3r/Streamcloud.eu-Improver/README.md

 6-Control volume gain %

-7-Choose your desired default volume %
+7-Choose your desired default start volume %

 8-Skip video to desired position at start, so you can skip a tv show intro setting start_minute and start_second